FAQs - Common Questions - Acupuncture Therapy

 Should I still take my prescribed medication during a course of acupuncture?

 Yes, definitely.
-Acupuncture may enable you to reduce or even stop taking some forms of medication, but you should always consult your doctor regarding any change of prescription.
+Acupuncture may enable you to reduce, or even stop taking some forms of medication, but you should always consult your doctor regarding any change of prescription.
 DO NOT stop taking medication without medical guidance.

 That depends on your insurer.
 As the demand for complementary medicine increases, more private health insurance companies are offering cover for acupuncture.
 Check your individual policy details and I'll provide you with invoices for your acupuncture treatment, on request.